Image Channel

 The Image Channel is a private television channel in Nepal.
-It is owned by Image Group of Companies, which also run FM station and located in Lazimpat, Kathmandu.
-It produces several kinds of news programs, talkshows, entertainment shows, teleserials, etc. Image Channel went on air with a 1 1/2-hour block through Nepal Television on 25 January 1997.
+It is owned by Image Group of Companies, which also runs FM station and is located in Lazimpat, Kathmandu.
+It produces several kinds of news programs, talk shows, entertainment shows, tele serials, etc. Image Channel went on air with a 1 1/2-hour block through Nepal Television on 25 January 1997.
 Its initial programs were focused on pop music, women, celebrity and fashion.
-Programs such as Image Pop, Button & Trades, AM Guest and Srijana ko Sansar gained huge popularity among the audiences.
+Programs such as Image Pop, Button & Trades, AM Guest and Srijana ko Sansar gained popularity among the audiences.

-Image then established itself as an inclusive Kathmandu Channel called the Image Metro on 11 February 2003.
-On 5 February 2007 Image expanded its broadcasts with worldwide satellite transmissions, becoming the first Nepali language satellite channel.
+Image then established itself as an inclusive Kathmandu channel called the Image Metro on 11 February 2003.
+On 5 February 2007 Image expanded its broadcasts with worldwide satellite transmissions, becoming the first Nepali-language satellite channel.
 Image has also launched an online news portal called Image Khabar on May 5, 2013.